status-im/specs/docs/spec/2-account.md

 The user can transmit and share the same data, but at one third of the original size.
 136 characters uncompressed vs 49 characters compressed, giving a significant character length reduction of 64%.

 The user client app MAY use the compressed public keys throughout the user interface.
-For example in the `status-react` implementation of the user interface the following places could take advantage of a significantly smaller public key:
+For example in the `status-mobile` implementation of the user interface the following places could take advantage of a significantly smaller public key:

 - `Onboarding` > `Choose a chat name`
 - `Profile` > `Header`